 - Supplemental Housing Fund

 Having your own business in China does not automatically entitle you to hire labor.
-There are a set of rules and laws that every employer in China has to abide by while considering recruitment of local or foreign employees.
-If you hire employees for your company in China, certain responsibilities must be undertaken and conformed for employee welfare.
+There are a set of rules and laws that every employer in China has to abide by while considering the recruitment of local or foreign employees.
+If you hire employees for your company in China, certain responsibilities must be undertaken and confirmed for employee welfare.

-China’s Social Security System consists of 5 mandatory insurance schemes (pension fund, medical insurance, industrial injury insurance, unemployment insurance and maternity insurance) + a housing fund (only applicable to Chinese employees).
+China’s Social Security System consists of 5 mandatory insurance schemes (pension fund, medical insurance, industrial injury insurance, unemployment insurance, and maternity insurance) + a housing fund (only applicable to Chinese employees).

 China’s social security law was promulgated by the central government, but its administration and specific details are governed by local authorities.
 For instance, for each benefit, the employee and employer contributions rates and base differs as per the local jurisdiction and are subject to annual changes and reforms.

-What makes the payroll in China quite complex is that the contribution rates for social insurance and housing fund are updated every year and change according to city jurisdiction, for example, Beijing, Shanghai and Guangzhou have different contribution rates and bases as follows:
+What makes the payroll in China quite complex is that the contribution rates for social insurance and housing fund are updated every year and change according to city jurisdiction, for example, Beijing, Shanghai, and Guangzhou have different contribution rates and bases as follows:

 The contribution to China’s social security system is mandatory for Chinese employees and their employers as well as foreigners employed in China.
 It will be considered ILLEGAL if a company does not contribute any social insurance or housing fund for its employees in China.
-Hence, it is important for a licensed and an experienced service provider to handle the employee mandatory benefits administration for your company in China.
+Hence, it is important for a licensed and experienced service provider to handle the employee mandatory benefits administration for your company in China.